-A qualified nutritionist or other healthcare practitioner will know that the best test to check for leaky gut syndrome is the intestinal permeability test.
-The dysbiosis test is of great value too, and both are urine tests.
+Your qualified health care practitioner will know that the best test to check for leaky gut syndrome is the intestinal permeability test.
+The dysbiosis test is of great value, too, and both are urine tests.

 The best way to begin the healing process is to eliminate the offenders: